Language Development In Children and How You Can Support It

 To Sum Up

 Creating a language-rich environment is the key to language development in children.
-Having plenty of books around, creating reading nooks, having colorful displays with words, can all go a long way in offering an environment that is conducive to language development in preschoolers.
+Having plenty of books around, creating reading nooks, and having colorful displays with words, can all go a long way in offering an environment that is conducive to language development in preschoolers.